-I’ve always been a lover of all things nature and incorporating them in a DIY Fall wreath is definitely my style.
-I’d live in a treehouse if I could get away with it.
-I and trees go along way back and I’ll share a little more with you later in this post.
-Whenever I can I like to incorporate natural things into my home decor.
-The okra Fall wreath was totally not my idea, but a sweet friend shared her idea with me.
-She had made a similar wreath from dried okra and she knew once I saw it, I’d had to have one.
+I’ve always been a lover of nature, and incorporating it into a DIY Fall wreath was exactly what I wanted to do with what I found.
+The trees and I go a long way back, and I’ll share a little more with you later in this post about using what God gave us.
+This DIY okra Fall wreath was totally not my idea, but a sweet friend shared her idea with me.
+She had made a similar wreath from dried okra, and she knew once I saw it, I’d have to have one.
 So what did she do?
 She shows up on my front porch with a bag full of dried okra!
-I got best friends.
+I got the best friends.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

-How To Make A Fall Wreath Out Of Okra
+How To Make A Fall Wreath Out Of Dried Okra – Making The Base

-I started with making the base for the DIY Fall wreath.
-AND for the record, you don’t have to use your good Fiestaware plates for this project, but it was all I could find at the time.
-I’ve been known to use kitchen utensils and anything else I can find.
-It’s all washable, right?
+I started by making the base for the DIY Fall wreath with cardboard.
+And for the record, you don’t have to use your good Fiestaware plates (12 inches) for this project, but it was the only round thing I could find at the time.
+I’ve been known to use kitchen utensils or anything else I can find for my DIY projects.
+The plate is washable, right?

-After cutting out the cardboard base, begin to assemble the okra one by one in a circular pattern.
-Use a small glue gun to glue the okra to the cardboard.
-I used my Ad Tech Mini Hot Glue Gun with the Ad Tech Mini Size Glue Sticks.
-For the first row, I left a gap between the okra.
+For the first row, leave a gap between the okra.
 On the second, overlap the okra and fill in the gaps.
 I continued this pattern all the way around for about three rows.
-It’s not an exact science and you can just eyeball it.
-It’s super easy.
+It’s not an exact science, and you can just eyeball it.
+Super easy.

 This, my friend, is a Bur Oak Tree.
-It makes the most amazing acorns you have ever laid eyes on.
-The tree will be 12 years old this Fall 2019.
-Not only was it a gift from my Dad when we moved to our new home, but he actually grew it in a coffee can from a single acorn.
-That makes it extra special!
-The perfect addition to my DIY Fall wreath.
+It makes the most amazing acorns (great for crafts) you have ever laid eyes on.
+This tree will be 14 years old this Fall 2022.
+It was a gift from my Dad when we moved to our new home.

-The acorn that he used to grow my tree came from his tree… and the acorn that grew his tree came from my Grandma’s tree.
-Her tree is still standing today and is about 100 years old if my guestimation is right.
-The house is gone, but you can still see the top of her tree from my parents home across the pasture.
-It wasn’t until this year that my tree started bearing these beautiful magical nuggets.
+It wasn’t until a few years ago that my tree started bearing these beautiful, magical nuggets.
 I’m almost giddy to be able to share this with you.
-I gathered a handful, well two hands full.
-These things are huge!
-I secured them to my DIY Fall Wreath with my hot glue gun and called it good.
+I gathered a handful, well, two hands full, secured them to my DIY Fall Wreath with my hot glue gun, and called it good.